The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 There is no exemption for dealers that sell a horse within 30 days of purchasing it.

-Note: it is advisable to thoroughly check a passport before purchasing a horse, and in particular check that the date of birth has not been altered.
+Note: it is advisable to thoroughly check a passport before purchasing a horse to ensure the details provided are accurate, and in particular check that the date of birth has not been altered.

 When a horse dies, the keeper must return the passport to the IB within 30 days of death and can request that it is sent back once the procedure of logging the death and cancelling the passport has been completed.
+The same requirement applies if the horse becomes lost, including theft.

 When a horse is sold to a slaughterhouse, the occupier of the slaughterhouse will give the passport to the official veterinary surgeon.

-Article 37 of EU Regulation (EU) 2015/262 states: "An equine animal shall be deemed to be intended for slaughter for human consumption except where it is, in accordance with this Regulation, irreversibly declared as not so intended in Part II of Section II of the identification document by ..." the signature of (a) the owner at their own discretion, or (b) the keeper and veterinarian responsible (for administering veterinary medicine); or where applicable the PIO issuing a duplicate or replacement identification document in accordance with the relevant articles.
+Article 37 of EU Regulation (EU) 2015/262 states: "An equine animal shall be deemed to be intended for slaughter for human consumption except where it is, in accordance with this Regulation, irreversibly declared as not so intended in Part II of Section II of the identification document by ..." the signature of (a) the owner at their own discretion, or (b) the keeper and veterinarian responsible (for administering veterinary medicine); or where applicable the IB issuing a duplicate or replacement identification document in accordance with the relevant articles.

 The passport needs to be available at the time of treatment with a veterinary medicine.
-If the horse is not already signed out of the food chain and the veterinary medicine to be administered will require it, the vet is obliged to ensure this is done in part II of section II.
-The vet may also need to 'invalidate' part III of section II of the passport.
+If the horse is not already signed out of the food chain and the veterinary medicine to be administered will require it, the vet is obliged to ensure this is done in part II of section II of the passport.
+The vet may also need to 'invalidate' part III of section II.

 The substances that should not be administered, supplied or prescribed to a food-producing animal are: